jbee/jbee.github.io/lex/index.md

 flipped `@`_x_ or escaped `\`_x_ bounds.
 However, the upper bound is always interpreted literally.

-There a extra shorthands instructions for common sets:
+There are extra shorthands instructions for common sets:
 * `#`       any ASCII digit (=`{0-9}`)
 * `@`       any ASCII letter (=`{a-zA-Z}`)
 * `$`       ASCII newline (\n or \r; = `{@J@M}`)